Makzy-creator/Shopping_Store/README.md

-This is a shopping store with amazing animations made with PHP.
-It is very responsive.
+This is a shopping store.
+The frontend of this project has been completed. yeah!